 Rich in history, beautiful architecture, and some of the best food in the world — including specialty coffee!

 If my highly scientific survey method of eavesdropping on people in Brooklyn bars is anything to go by, Mexico City has surpassed Iceland as the must-go destination for travel-minded folks of a certain age.
 And why wouldn’t it?
-CDMX is huge city full of history, beautiful architecture, and some of the best food in the world — both at the street and fine dining levels.
-And for those interested in specialty coffee, there are very few cities as fun to drink coffee in as this one!
+CDMX is a huge city full of history, beautiful architecture, and some of the best food in the world — both at the street and fine dining levels.
+And if you are a coffee lover, there are very few cities as fun to drink coffee in as this one!

-The second stereotype is closely linked with the first: that Mexican coffees are chocolaty and nutty, but not very fruity or heavy-bodied.
-This flavor profile certainly does exist in Mexico and can be delicious.
+The second stereotype is closely linked with the first: that Mexican coffee is chocolaty and nutty, but not very fruity or heavy-bodied.
+Fruit coffee, however, is a flavor profile that certainly does exist in Mexican coffee beans and can be delicious.
 The country's range of microclimates, elevations, and processing methods, however, means there are increasingly more unique-tasting varieties available — no matter how you like your coffee.
 And because of that strong internal market, many of them stay inside the country.

 So a visit gets you not only the opportunity to drink delicious coffee, but also the chance to explore the wide variety of coffees that you still really can’t drink anywhere else.
-Here are five of my favorites to get you started.
+Here are five of the best coffee shops to get you started.

 Córdoba 132, Roma Norte

 The first Mexico City café (or business of any sort) I ever walked into was Casa Cardinal in Roma Norte, and it correctly set my expectations for the city.
 Having asked some coffee friends and read some of Ximena Rubio’s excellent CDMX reporting on Sprudge, I had high hopes and a rough guide, but you never really know until you taste a delicious coffee and say “goddamn!” out loud in a relatively quiet space where you’re obviously a tourist.